 Overbites, underbites and crossbites are all different types of malocclusion or bite disorders.
 Most of the time these dental disorders are caused by genetics but there can also be other underlying causes.
-Here are the differences between each bite disorder, and the treatment options you can began researching.
+Here are the differences between each bite disorder, and the treatment options you can begin researching to correct alignment issues.

 An underbite is a misalignment of the lower jaw that causes your lower teeth to protrude outward further than your top teeth.
 Ideally, your teeth should fit together with your top teeth just slightly overlapping your bottom teeth.
 Besides being genetic, this type of bite problem can also be caused by tongue thrusting, mouth breathing, or childhood behaviors such as thumb sucking, using a pacifier or bottle feeding beyond infant years.